OriginCodeAcademy/2016-SC-WinterCohort/Projects/Week-2/07-VSTDA/README.md

 ## Extras
 With any project, you are free to add any extras once you have satisfied the base requirements.
 Here are some suggestions:

-- Can you find a third party Angular library that allows users to reorder todo items by dragging and dropping?
+- Can you find a third party Angular library (such as ui-sortable) that allows users to reorder todo items by dragging and dropping?

 ## Turn In Instructions
 * Push your changes to GitHub using `git push origin master`